This page summarizes the required modem features for supporting an eSIM chip or removable eSIM 4FF card.

 Setting CardState:RESTRICTED on SIM lock (subsidy lock)

 The modem supports the setSimSlotsMapping method, which sets the mapping from physical slots to logical slots.
 The LPA uses this method to select the active SIM slot.

 These are general modem logging requirements for debugging eSIM issues.

 Logging captures interprocessor communication, SIM functionality, radio interface layer (RIL) logging, and application protocol data unit (APDU) logging.

 Device software supports an on-device modem log capturing mechanism.

 Log config support

-Device software shall support different modem logging configurations (level, modules).
-These configurations shall be supported for both on-device logging and PC-tool-based logging.
+Device software supports different modem logging configurations (level, modules).
+These configurations must be supported for both on-device logging and PC-tool-based logging.

 Android bug report

-Bug reports shall contain modem logs, vendor RIL logs, panic signature logs, and Android logs.
+Bug reports contains modem logs, vendor RIL logs, panic signature logs, and Android logs.